AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-24-git-wizardry.markdown

 >a bit more interesting.
 >
 >Any resemblance to the some other story is purely coincidental.
->None of the git commands have been abused during the making of this blog :P
+>None of the git commands have been abused during the making of this post :P

 >In case you may get confused:
 >